-AB Dance Company is a contemporary dance group and dance theatre in Turku, offering a repertoire of performances for both adults and children.
-Founded in 1981, the group has been praised for its ability to constantly evolve and not be afraid to venture over the limits of its own genre.
-The home of AB Dance Company, the Manilla Theatre, is housed in the culturally unique Manilla factory on the banks of the River Aura.
+AB Dance Company is a contemporary dance group and dance theatre in Turku, offering a repertoire of performances for adults, children and groups.
+The group has been praised for its ability to constantly evolve and not be afraid to venture over the limits of its own genre.
+AB Dance Company’s artistic director is dancer-choreographer Urmas Poolamets.

 The Turku Biological Museum is a Diorama-Museum that resides in a beautiful Art Nouveau building.
 Thirteen nature scenes present natural landscapes in Finland, from Turku's archipelago all the way to the fjelds of Lapland.
 The museum is a great destination for all those interested in nature and cultural history.

 The Turku University Botanical Garden operating on the Island of Ruissalo is both a centre for scientific research and a public showcase for the fascinating world of plants.
 The outdoor and indoor gardens display over 5000 species and varieties of plants.
 Flourishing in the outdoor garden are e.g. annuals, meadow flowers, exotic trees and shrubs.
 A distinguishing feature of the new landscape are the three ponds containing colorful waterlilies and other wetland plants.
-Please note!
-The indoor gardens and café are closed for now.
+The indoor gardens and cafe are open every day from 11am-5pm.